harunk-monri/monri-payment-methods/paycek.md

     // define styling options for pay-cek Components
     style: {}
 });
-// Add an instance of the Ips-Rs component into the `pay-cek-element` <div>. payCek.mount("pay-cek-element");
+// Add an instance of the PayCek component into the `pay-cek-element` <div>. payCek.mount("pay-cek-element");
 ```